 It's clear Google is trying to push the Assistant more than ever in 2018, particularly in the face of stiff competition from Amazon's Alexa.
 Google's presence at CES was entirely Assistant-themed and with many Chromebooks and other smart home devices getting support for the Assistant this year, it's going to be on hand pretty much everywhere.

 Google's latest TV commercial, aired during the 2018 Oscars, is an ode to laziness.
 With the help of celebrities like John Legend, Kevin Durant, and Sia, the ad reminds us of things the Assistant can take care of to make our lives easier.
 The slogan for each example is "Make Google do it."
-Take a look for yourself below.
 Read More

 Samsung is nowhere near inexperienced in the marketing/advertising area, and neither is filmmaker and ex-vlogger Casey Neistat.
 For around a year now, the two have been working together to make the South Korean brand seem more appealing to younger folks, and this Oscars ad is a culmination of all that.
 Read More

 The world is all eyes and ears today for one of the most important events that take place each year.
 Oh, you think I'm talking about MWC in Barcelona?
 Ha, neeeeerd!
 No, I'm talking about the 89th Academy Awards ceremony which celebrates the best in film for the past year.
 But for Google, the real award belongs to you and your shots and creations.

 El Goog has started its Oscars campaign with a couple of tweets (1 and 2) saying that regardless of who's the big winner in the ceremony, the award for Best Picture belongs to you.
 That was followed up with a 1-minute video ad for Google Photos already posted on YouTube and likely to be aired during the ceremony tonight, but maybe only in its shorter version.
 Read More